 We also do not remove seaweed from Kingsgate Bay as it is not a designated bathing beach.
 At this bay there is no access for the heavy plant machinery required in the collecting and loading of seaweed for removal.
 Driftweed in this area is left for nature and forms part of the beach habitat.

 We remove seaweed only where needed, for example Margate Main Sands hasn’t had seaweed removed for some years as it has not been required.

 Designated bathing beaches include – Botany Bay, Stone Bay, Viking Bay, Joss Bay, Fulsam Rock, Margate (The Bay), Minnis Bay, Ramsgate Sands, Western Undercliffe, St. Mildreds Bay, Walpole Bay, West Bay and Westbrook Bay.

-Our seaweed is taken by prior arrangement with the Environment Agency and granting of permits to a farm in Preston.
+Our seaweed is taken by prior arrangement with the Environment Agency and granting of permits to a farm in local farms.
 The current licence allows 1,225 tonnes to be spread at the farm.
 We don’t move seaweed from Blue Flag bays and put it onto other beaches.Permalink

 We have explored different ways to collect the seaweed from the coast over the years and due to the protected sites and the nature of the seaweed we have an established removal method.
 We use a JCB telehandler – not the surf rake to remove it.Permalink

 Seaweed itself does not negatively impact water quality, but contaminants that occur which do impact water quality such as litter and dog faeces may become caught in this.
 The seaweed harbours these contaminants for longer than if they were exposed just in the seawater.Permalink